-Then, within the parentheses, you’ll define the Location response-header field with the URL or file name you wish to redirect users and search engines to.
-Supported files include PHP, HTML, Python, CGI, Perl, or compiled CGI programs.
+Next, define the Location response-header field with the URL or file name where you want to redirect users and search engines.
+Place that within the parentheses.
+Keep in mind that supported files include PHP, HTML, Python, CGI, Perl, or compiled CGI programs.

-After the semicolon, you’ll have to add one last function: either the die() or exit() function.
-Without either of these functions, search engine crawlers or bots can ignore the header function and continue processing the page you wanted to redirect away from.
+Following the semicolon, you have to add another function: either the die() or exit() function.
+Without either of these functions, search engine crawlers or bots might ignore the header function and continue processing the page you wanted to redirect away from.

 PHP Redirect Header

 Now that you understand the basic formula for creating a PHP redirect, let’s discuss some additional rules necessary to properly use the header() function.

 First, remember where you place the header() function in your index.php file isn’t arbitrary.
 Second, recall that you may choose to set HTTP status codes.
 These will control how the server redirects a search engine or user.

 PHP Header Location

 In order for your PHP redirect to be successful, the header() function must execute — and before any output is sent.
 This is why your code must appear above the <!DOCTYPE html> or <html> tags in your index.php file.

 If you fail to complete this, you’ll probably see an error message that tells you “headers are already sent.”
 The error might not be a massive one — the header function is so finicky that a single white space can prompt this error.